It’s high time human rights practitioners join conversations on taxation

 El relator especial de la ONU sobre la pobreza extrema y los derechos humanos lanza ‘armas de fuego’ contra el fracaso para abordar la pobreza

-by Steven L. B. Jensen, Senior Researcher at the Danish Institute for Human Rights Asuntos contemporáneos y emergentes, Blog, Blog, By invitation, By invitation, HRC, Human rights implementation and impact, Inequality, Thematic human rights issues
+by Steven L. B. Jensen, Senior Researcher at the Danish Institute for Human Rights By invitation, Inequality and social rights, Thematic human rights issues

 “El mundo se encuentra en una encrucijada existencial”.
 Estas fueron las palabras de apertura de la presentación del informe final del Relator Especial sobre Pobreza Extrema y Derechos Humanos, Philip Alston, al Consejo de Derechos Humanos de la ONU, en julio de 2020.
 El profesor Philip Alston, uno de los expertos en derechos humanos más distinguidos del mundo, utilizó su …